Payroll for Nonprofits: An Easy Guide for Employers

 Annual Reporting for Nonprofits

-Many nonprofit organizations are tax-exempt; however, they are still obligated to file annual tax reports to the IRS.
-Some religious organizations, schools, and other nonprofits are exempt from this, but most nonprofits will need to file annually for the IRS to understand their operations and for them to maintain their tax-exempt status.
+While some nonprofit organizations are exempt from corporate income tax, they are still obligated to file annual tax reports to the IRS.
+Some religious organizations, schools, and other nonprofits are not required to submit year-end tax reports, but most nonprofits will need to file annually for the IRS to understand their operations and for them to maintain their tax-exempt status.

 Some of the forms that you may need to file, depending on your entity, are: